BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 ## Contact:

-This shiny app is developed and maintained by Chadi A. El Farran, Ph.D.
+This shiny app is developed and maintained by Chadi A. El Farran, M.Sc., Ph.D.
 (ChadiA_ElFarran@dfci.harvard.edu), with significant contributions from Charles P. Couturier, MD, Ph.D., and Tyler E. Miller, MD, Ph.D.

 If you use this tool, please cite: